andrewdodd/docopt-uc/README.md

 # This library's position

-This library takes a few hard positions on the items above, and comes what I hope is a middle ground:
+This library takes a few hard positions on the items above, and comes to what I hope is a middle ground:

  1. Boilerplate is unavoidable